digital-asset/daml/docs/source/support/compatibility.rst

 Specifically, if a DAML Application is built against Ledger API version X.Y.Z and a Participant Node exposes Ledger API version X.Y2.Z2, the application is guaranteed to work as long as Y2.Z2 >= Y.Z.

-Participant Nodes advertise the Ledger API version they support via the :ref:`version service <version-service>`˛.
+Participant Nodes advertise the Ledger API version they support via the :ref:`version service <version-service>`.

 .. note: